saghirb/WiP-rdatatable/README.md

 ## Cross References

-There is a **tidyverse version** of this guide and repository available at:
+There is also a **tidyverse version** of this guide and repository available at:

 + [Women in Parliament: R `tidyverse` Case Study](https://github.com/saghirb/WiP-tidyverse).